bcostantino/IoT-Rete-Node/README.md

 # IoT-Net-Node
 This is a sketch made to run on an [ESP8266](https://www.espressif.com/en/products/socs/esp8266) powered MCU.
 The MCU will act as a node, which can send/recieve messages from a [master](https://github.com/bcostantino/IoT-Rete-Master) server.
-The master manages the nodes, effectively centralizing tasks to be delegated to nodes.

 #### Related
 - [IoT Rete Master](https://github.com/bcostantino/IoT-Rete-Master)